 WIDE: Talent opening software, with monitor visible in frame

-SCREEN: To be provided by Authors: Frame being selected
+SCREEN: MPR_frame_sel_033342698_512: Frame being selected

 Set the two perpendicular planes to the requested structure and adjust the plane direction.
 The third plane will represent the en face view of the examined structure [1].

-SCREEN: To be provided by Authors: Plane(s) being set, shot of 3rd plane
+SCREEN: MPR_RefPlane_Set_033342698_521: Plane(s) being set, shot of 3rd plane

 Then select the measurement option and conduct diameter, area, and/or distance measurements within the en face view [1].

-SCREEN: To be provided by Authors: Measurement option being selected, then at least one measurement being obtained
+SCREEN: MPR_measurement_033342698_531: Measurement option being selected, then at least one measurement being obtained

 Protocol Script Questions